Instability results for the logarithmic Sobolev inequality and its application to related inequalities: The Beckner--Hirschman inequality

-We review the stability result of the Hausdorff--Young inequality by Christ \cite{Christ2014a} and investigate how it is related to stability of the Beckner--Hirschman inequality.
+We review the stability result for the Hausdorff--Young inequality by Christ~\cite{Christ2014a} and investigate how it is related to stability for the BHI.
 Let $p\in[1,2]$, $q=p/(p-1)$, and $\bA_{p}=p^{1/2p}q^{-1/2q}$.
-For a complex-valued function $h\in L^{p}(\R^{n})$, the sharp Hausdorff--Young inequality by Babenko \cite{Babenko1961a} and Beckner \cite{Beckner1975a} states that
+For a complex-valued function $h\in L^{p}(\R^{n})$, the sharp Hausdorff--Young inequality by Babenko~\cite{Babenko1961a} and Beckner~\cite{Beckner1975a} states that